ducdatdau/ducdatdau.github.io/content/aboutme/index.md

 Duc Dat Dau is a senior undergraduate student in Cyber Security at Thuyloi University, Vietnam.

-His research interests focus on automated software vulnerability discovery, particularly fuzzing-based approaches for uncovering security flaws.
-He has a strong background in reverse engineering and binary exploitation, with an emphasis on analyzing and manipulating low-level program behavior.
+His research centers on automated vulnerability discovery, with a particular focus on Fuzzing.
+He has a strong background in reverse engineering and binary exploitation, emphasizing analysis and manipulation of low-level program behavior.
 Beyond software, he is also interested in hardware-assisted security, with a specific focus on the security of Internet of Things (IoT) devices.

 ## PUBLICATIONS